-While natural remedies such as herbs cannot cure leptospirosis in dogs, these natural remedies can be effectively used as aftercare treatment.
+While natural remedies such as herbs cannot cure leptospirosis in dogs, these home remedies can be effectively used as aftercare treatment.

 The best way to prevent your dog from getting leptospirosis is to keep him away from places where there is a high risk for your dog to be infected, such as questionable water sources, or animals that may have been infected.

-As mentioned above, there are vaccines for some serovars that cause canine leptospirosis.
-However, adverse reactions to leptospiral vaccine (e.g. soreness and swelling of the injection site, temporary loss of appetite loss, etc.) are not uncommon in dogs.
+The problem is, adverse reactions to leptospiral vaccine (e.g. soreness and swelling of the injection site, temporary loss of appetite loss, etc.) are rather common in dogs.
 Some dogs may even develop serious adverse reactions, such as hives, difficulty breathing, facial swelling, etc.